michaelmcandrew/civicrm-buildkit-docker/README.md

 **Note**: the above aliases assume you have downloaded this repo to `$HOME/civicrm-buildkit-docker`.
 Please adjust as appropriate if you have downloaded it somewhere else.

+### Using different versions of PHP

+See [publish/README.md](publish/README.md) for instructions on how to build CiviCRM containers that use different versions of PHP.

 ## Getting help